North Serpong

 North Serpong (Serpong Utara) is an administrative district (kecamatan) within the city of South Tangerang, in Banten Province on Java, Indonesia.
-The district covers an area of 22.36 km^{2} and had a population of 126,499 at the 2010 Census and 134,008 at the 2020 Census; the official estimate as at mid 2023 was 138,209.
+The district covers an area of 22.36 km^{2} and had a population of 126,499 at the 2010 Census and 134,008 at the 2020 Census; the official estimate as of mid-2023 was 138,209.

 History

 North Serpong was previously part of Serpong district before it was split off from the northern part of the district in 2007.

 Communities

-North Serpong District is sub-divided into seven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2022, together with their postcodes.
+North Serpong District is sub-divided into seven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as of mid-2022, together with their postcodes.